 The specific laws that define a 1st degree, 2nd degree, or 3rd degree assault are exceedingly complex and detailed.
 Though this article briefly explains what each degree of charge entails, consulting with an experienced criminal defense attorney will help you determine precisely what you are facing.

-First Degree: A person has committed the crime of assault in the first degree if they intended to cause serious bodily injury to a person by means of a deadly weapon or intended to disfigure a person seriously and permanently by destroying, amputating or disabling a member or organ of a victim’s body.
+In First Degree Assault, person has committed the crime of assault in the first degree if they intended to cause serious bodily injury to a person by means of a deadly weapon or intended to disfigure a person seriously and permanently by destroying, amputating or disabling a member or organ of a victim’s body.
 The perpetrator has manifested extreme indifference to the value of life and engaged in conduct that created a grave risk of death.

 If an aggravated assault is committed against a law enforcement officer, security guard, fireman, an emergency medical provider, a physician, nurse, judge, teacher or any public official or certain specified employees, the aggravated assault penalties may be more severe.